rust-lang/book/second-edition/src/ch15-02-deref.md

 <span class="caption">Listing 15-11: A `hello` function that has the parameter
 `name` of type `&str`</span>

-We can call the `hello` function with a string slice as an argument, like `hello("Rust");` for example.
-Deref coercion makes it possible for us to call `hello` with a reference to a value of type `MyBox<String>`, as shown in Listing 15-12:
+We can call the `hello` function with a string slice as an argument, such as `hello("Rust");` for example.
+Deref coercion makes it possible to call `hello` with a reference to a value of type `MyBox<String>`, as shown in Listing 15-12:

 <span class="filename">Filename: src/main.rs</span>